-This section details the training experience that all Trainees are expected to complete over the course of the higher specialist training
+This section details the training experience and the service provision tasks that all Trainees are expected to complete throughout the Higher Specialist Training.

 2.1.
-Post structure
+Duration and Organisation of Training

 This graphic offers an overview of the overall RCPI training in Paediatrics from BST to CSCST.